 Typical Violations of the Pregnancy Discrimination Laws

 Is it rare in today’s world when an employer blatantly fires an employee because she is pregnant.
 Discrimination is far more subtle in today’s world.
-Here are a few typical scenarios that we see frequently:
+Here are a few typical pregnancy discrimination scenarios that we see frequently:

 - The employee finds out that she is pregnant and informs her boss a few months into the pregnancy.
 But then complications arise, and the employee is put on bedrest or her doctor instructs her to sit for 95% of the day.
 When the employee requests these accommodations, the employee is either fired, or gets a bad performance review and then is fired.
 Often, the employer will claim that the termination is for “tardiness” or some other made-up reason.